 Social conditions in production countries

 Newbie is a part of the Kappahl Group.
-To learn more about our social work in our production countries please read here.
+To learn more about our social work in our production countries, please read here.

 Time to fall in love with Newbie

 In the Newbie world we create design made to last.
 Formed with much passion and care.
 Passion in each beautiful print drawn by hand.
 In every seam and delicate detail.
 With caring comfort for the children who will wear it.
-The collections are made from more sustainable materials where all the cotton is organic and the major part is GOTS certified.

-Sustainability is, and always has been, at the very heart of the Newbie concept.
+Sustainability is, and has always been, at the very heart of the Newbie concept.
 We exist to make the future beautiful for generations to come.